Can you have an orgasm during birth?

-So while you may never have thought that you’d reach the height of pleasure while delivering a baby, turns out that having an orgasm during childbirth may not be such a far-fetched idea.
+Just when you thought you may never experience the height of pleasure while delivering a baby, turns out that having an orgasm during labor may not be such a far-fetched idea.

 In this article: 📝

 - What is an orgasmic birth?

 - What are the benefits of an orgasmic birth?